courseworks/AP1400-2-HW2/README.md

 As mentioned in the TA class each transaction has a pending state until it has been mined and to mine transactions you first need to put your pending transactions together:
 For example if you have 3 transactions like `"ali-hamed-1.5"`, `"mhmd-maryam-2.25"`, and `"mahi-navid-0.5"`; You will get one final string as: `"ali-hamed-1.5mhmd-maryam-2.25mahi-navid-0.5"`.
 We call this string the *mempool*.
 You will also add a number called *nonce* at the end of this string.
 To mine the transactions the server will generate the mempool and asks each Client for a nonce and calculates the *sha256* of the final string.
-For each nonce if the generated *sha256* has 4 zeros <ins>in a row</ins> in the first 10 numbers, then the mine is successful and the client who called the correct nonce will be awarded with 6.25 coins. after a successful mine of the pending transactions, all the transactions will be removed from pending and the effect of them will be applied on the clients.
+For each nonce if the generated *sha256* has 4 zeros <ins>in a row</ins> in the first 10 numbers, then the mine is successful and the client who called the correct nonce will be awarded with 6.25 coins. after a successful mine of the pending transactions, all the transactions will be removed from pending and the effect of them will be applied on the clients.<br />
+**::UPDATE::** instead of 4 zeros use 3 zeros in a row so it wont take time for your runs.<br />
 **note.** after a successful mine, print the id of the miner and return the associate nonce.

 # Client Class
-Use the code fraction bellow to implement this class. you are not allowed to change the functions or add other functions in this class.
+Use the code fraction bellow to implement this class. **note.** you may need to add some keywords to these functions if necessary. you are not allowed to change the functions or add other functions in this class.
 ```cpp
 class Client
 {